-The Self Graduate Fellowship Start-Up Award is \$5,000 and to be awarded to incoming fellows, both recruits and first year Ph.D. students, the pay period prior the GRA appointment start date (GRA appointment begins on FY pay period 5, start-up awarded on FY pay period 4).
-The intention is to support moving expenses to Lawrence, Kansas and get fellows established in their doctoral studies.
-Recruits, not yet employed by KU, will receive the \$5,000 via check.
-First year Ph.D. students (who are transitioning to their second year as a Ph.D. student), typically already employed by their academic department, will receive the \$5,000 via HR additional pay as a net award with fringe.
+The Self Graduate Fellowship Start-Up Award is \$5,000 and awarded to incoming fellows, both recruits and first year Ph.D. students, the pay period prior the GRA appointment start date (GRA appointment begins on FY pay period 5, start-up awarded on FY pay period 4).
+The intention is to support moving expenses and get fellows established in their doctoral studies.
+Recruits and incoming fellows not yet employed by KU, will receive the \$5,000 via check.
+First year Ph.D. students (who are transitioning to their second year as a Ph.D. student), if already employed by their academic department, will receive the \$5,000 via HR additional pay as a net award with fringe.